 How much do emergency contraceptive pills cost?

 The cost of emergency contraceptive pills ("morning after pills" or "day after pills") can vary a lot depending on where you get them, so be sure to call around and ask about costs up front.
-In the United States, there are different brands of EC available with different regulations and age restrictions, so it can be very confusing.
-Plan B One-Step is now available directly on the shelf (check the family planning aisle) to consumers of any age - you don't need to show ID.
-The generic one-pill products Next Choice One Dose and My Way will soon be available on the shelf too, but you'll need to be 17 or older to buy them; be sure to bring your ID.
-Levonorgestrel Tablets are still available only from the pharmacist, without a prescription if you are 17 or older or with prescription if you're 16 or younger.
+In the United States, Plan B One-Step and its generic forms (like Take Action and Next Choice One Dose) are now available directly on the shelf (check the family planning aisle) to consumers of any age - you don't need to show ID.

 EC costs anywhere from $35 to $60 at pharmacies.
-The generic pills (like Next Choice One Dose and Levonorgestrel Tablets) generally cost about 10-15% less than Plan B One-Step, but the makers of Plan B One-Step are currently offering a $10 coupon.
+The generic pills (like Next Choice One Dose and Take Action ) generally cost about 10-15% less than Plan B One-Step, but the makers of Plan B One-Step are currently offering a $10 coupon.
 To read a 2013 report from the American Society for Emergency Contraception on the price of EC in the US, click here.

 ella may cost at least $50 at the pharmacy, but it is a prescription-only product and is often covered by insurance - be sure to call your insurance company to see if ella is covered.
 There is an online prescription service that you can use to purchase ella for $59, including next-day delivery.
 This service will transfer a prescription to your local pharmacy for a fee of $35 (and then you have to pay whatever that pharmacy charges for the pill).